 Winchcombe Abbey no longer exists, but in the parish church of St Peter are two stone coffins discovered in the 19th century.
 These are thought to have contained the relics of Kenelm and his father Kenwulph.

-A note about sources: the earliest written account of St Kenelm's life comes from a 12th century manuscript at Winchcombe Abbey.
+The earliest written account of St Kenelm's life comes from a 12th-century manuscript at Winchcombe Abbey.
 This manuscript itself claims to be a copy of the tale written by a monk of Worcester named Wilfin.
 Where Wilfin got the tale is anyone's guess, so make of it what you will.

 There was a 16th century chapel by the well, with a well-head beside it, but the chapel was torn down in 1830.
-In 1887 architect JD Wyatt rebuilt the well-head for Lord Chandos of Sudeley Castle, in honor of Queen Victoria's Golden Jubilee.
-The new well-head reused stones from the 16th century chapel building.
+In 1887 architect JD Wyatt rebuilt the well-head for Lord Chandos of Sudeley Castle, in honour of Queen Victoria's Golden Jubilee.
+The new well-head reused stones from the 16th-century chapel building.
 The only other remnant of the Elizabethan building is a window inserted in the wall of Sudeley Hill Farm in 1838.

 This well dating from Saxon times Anno Domini 819, marks the spot where the body of Kenelm, King and Martyr, rested on the way to interment in the Abbey of Winchcombe.

 A Church was erected in the immediate vicinity for pilgrims attracted hither by the wonderful healing of the waters.
 All that now remains of that edifice (demolished Anno Domini 1830) is a window inserted in the adjoining farmhouse.